very-good-science/our-handbook-user-guide/roadmap.md

 Our roadmap is organised into GitHub Milestones, and the milestones are organised across the two repositories, such that issues/milestones that require edits to the template repo can be found on the template repo, while issues/milestones that require edits to the handbook repo can be found on the handbook repo.

 ## Milestone 1: Complete prototype
-- Milestone 1A: Prototype the `Our Handbook` template.
+- [Milestone 1A:](https://github.com/NatalieThurlby/our-handbook-template/milestone/1) Prototype the `Our Handbook` template - [checklist](https://github.com/NatalieThurlby/our-handbook-template/issues/1)
-- [Milestone 1B](https://github.com/NatalieThurlby/our-handbook-handbook/milestone/1) Prototype the `Our Handbook` handbook" - [checklist](https://github.com/NatalieThurlby/our-handbook-handbook/issues/2)
+- [Milestone 1B:](https://github.com/NatalieThurlby/our-handbook-handbook/milestone/1) Prototype the `Our Handbook` handbook" - [checklist](https://github.com/NatalieThurlby/our-handbook-handbook/issues/2)

 ## Milestone 2: First user-test (me)
 - Milestone 2A: Update the `Our Handbook` template to include feedback from the first demo handbook